lustre-labs/portal/README.md

 - Select any element using standard CSS selectors.

-- Multiple portals can target the same element, preserving their order in the DOM.
+- Multiple portals can target the same element.

 - Support for portalled content inside a Web Component's shadow DOM or inside an iframe's document.